 - in the case of a married woman, her maiden surname

 - date and place of birth

 - marital status and details of any current or deceased spouse/civil partner including their full names and occupations

 - the current home address of the deceased

 You should also bring documents to support the above information:

 - any name change documents

-- confirmation of the address i.e. a utility bill or Council tax bill
+- confirmation of the address such as a utility bill or council tax bill

 Please also bring some proof of your name and address.